-The number of shares of our common stock outstanding on August 27, 2004 excludes 4,241,444 shares of common stock reserved for issuance under our 2003 Equity Incentive Plan, under which options to purchase 4,069,881 shares of common stock were outstanding as of that date.
+The number of shares of our common stock outstanding on August 27, 2004 excludes 4,241,444 shares of common stock reserved for issuance under our 2003 Equity Incentive Plan, under which options to purchase 4,069,881 shares of common stock are outstanding as of the date of this prospectus.

-In addition, the underwriters have a 30-day option to purchase up to 1,133,146 additional shares from the selling stockholders.
+In addition, the underwriters have a 30-day option to purchase up to 973,911 additional shares from the selling stockholders.
 Some of the disclosure in this prospectus would be different if the underwriters exercise this option.
 Unless we tell you otherwise, the information in this prospectus assumes that the underwriters will not exercise this option.